 Rake In Recurring Revenue With Ecommerce Subscriptions

-Offering subscription options to shoppers is a newer, direct-to-consumer eCommerce model that revolves around recurring deliveries.
+Offering subscription options to shoppers is a newer, direct-to-consumer ecommerce model that revolves around recurring deliveries.
 In short, products are automatically sent to customers at certain time intervals (usually at a discount).
 It could be recurring orders for individual products, consumables, or surprise subscription boxes.

 Eleven percent of Canadians have ordered an average of two subscription boxes in the past year.
 Twenty-three percent have over 41 subscriptions!